awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-deploy.md

       --parameters '{"action":["Install"],"installationType":["Uninstall and reinstall"],"name":["package-name (in same account) or package-ARN (shared from different account)"]}'
   ```
 **Note**
 The default behavior for `installationType` is `Uninstall and reinstall`\.
-You can omit `"installationType":["Uninstall and reinstall"]` from this command when you are installing a complete package\.
+You can omit `"installationType":["Uninstall and reinstall"]` from this command when you're installing a complete package\.

   The following is an example\.